JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 This leads to the question, "If a branch is just a finger pointing to a single commit, how does that single commit know about all the commits that came before it?"
 The answer is that each commit _also_ a pointer that points to the commit that came before it (similar to a linked list data structure).

-Lets think back to our use of `git rebase -i HEAD~2`.
+Take for example `git rebase -i HEAD~2`.
-If you can remember, this command lets us edit the last two commits.
+This command lets us edit the last two commits.
-How did Git know which two commits to edit?
+How does Git know which two commits to edit?
 **Pointers!**
 We start at `HEAD`, which is a special pointer for keeping track of the branch you're currently on.
 `HEAD` points to our most recent commit in the current branch.
 That commit points to the commit made directly before it, which we can call commit two.